gidger/rpi-led-nhl-scoreboard/README.md

     source venv/bin/activate
     ```

-12. Install required Python packages.
+1. Install required Python packages.
     ```bash
     pip install -r requirements.txt
     ```

-13. Install the LED matrix Python package.
+1. Install the LED matrix Python package.
 First, navagate to the LED matrix library directory.
     ```bash
     cd submodules/rpi-rgb-led-matrix
     ```
-    Then enter the following:
+    Then, make and install:
     ```bash
     make build-python PYTHON=$(which python)
     sudo make install-python PYTHON=$(which python)
     ```

-14. Return to the root of your clone of this repository.
+1. Return to the root of your clone of this repository.
     ```bash
     cd /home/pi/rpi-led-nhl-scoreboard/
     ```

-15. If you're using a Raspberry Pi Zero 2W, 3B, or older, you'll need to update [gpio_slowdown in config.yaml](https://github.com/gidger/rpi-led-nhl-scoreboard/blob/c5b3245fc0115a5dd3719e4db59fd35350ff7c8d/config.yaml#L23)  to prevent flickering.
+1. If you're using a Raspberry Pi Zero 2W, 3B, or older, you'll need to update [gpio_slowdown in config.yaml](https://github.com/gidger/rpi-led-nhl-scoreboard/blob/c5b3245fc0115a5dd3719e4db59fd35350ff7c8d/config.yaml#L23)  to prevent flickering.
 Reduce value by 1 each test.
 You can experiment and see what looks best for your hardware.

-16. If you did NOT completed step 0, you'll need to update [hardware_mapping in config.yaml](https://github.com/gidger/rpi-led-nhl-scoreboard/blob/c5b3245fc0115a5dd3719e4db59fd35350ff7c8d/config.yaml#L24)  to match the following:
+1. If you did NOT completed step 0, you'll need to update [hardware_mapping in config.yaml](https://github.com/gidger/rpi-led-nhl-scoreboard/blob/c5b3245fc0115a5dd3719e4db59fd35350ff7c8d/config.yaml#L24)  to match the following:
     ```
     hardware_mapping: 'adafruit-hat'
     ```

-17. Make the scoreboard script run at startup.
+1. Make the scoreboard script run at startup.
     ```bash
     nano ~/start-scoreboard.sh
     ```